cuervoshi/nwc-discord-bot/readme.md

-/faucet: Create an open invoice that any user can claim /top: Returns the TOP 10 ranking of users who sent sats through the bot /zap user: <user> amount: <integer> message: <string>: Send sats to a user in discord /connect nwc_uri: <string>: Connect your wallet through Nostr Wallet Connect /disconnect: Disconnect your wallet from the bot /help: Get help about commands
+/faucet: Create an open invoice that any user can claim /top: Returns the TOP 10 ranking of users who sent sats through the bot /zap user: <user> amount: <integer> message: <string>: Send sats to a user in discord /config-zap: Configure your zap reactions settings (enable/disable and amount) /connect nwc_uri: <string>: Connect your wallet through Nostr Wallet Connect /disconnect: Disconnect your wallet from the bot /help: Get help about commands